From veering triangulations to link spaces and back again: Veering triangulations

-Set $t = t_{m(n)}$.
-Breaking the symmetry of the situation, we assume that $t$ is above $C_n$.
+Breaking the symmetry of the situation, we assume that $t_{m(n)}$ is above $C_n$.
 Thus $f$ is a face of the upper landscape of $C_n$.
-(If $t$ is attached below, the analysis is similar.)
 Set $C_n^0 = C_n$.
 Suppose that we have constructed $C_n^k$, convex.
-If $t = t_{m(n)}$ is contained in $C_n^k$ then we set $C_{n+1} = C_n^k$ and we are done.
-If not, then $f$ is still a face of the upper boundary of $C_n^k$.
+If $t_{m(n)}$ is contained in $C_n^k$ then we set $C_{n+1} = C_n^k$ and we are done.
+If not, then $f$ is still a face of the upper landscape of $C_n^k$.
 Then we define $C_n^{k+1}$ to be the result of channelising the pair $(C_n^k, f)$.
 Note that $C_n^{k+1}$ is again convex.
-Let $R^k$ be the maximal river in the upper boundary of $C_n^k$ with $f$ as its source.
+Let $R^k$ be the maximal river in the upper landscape of $C_n^k$ with $f$ as its source.